tardate/LittleArduinoProjects/Electronics101/555Timer/NixiePowerSupply/README.md

 It is apparent that the active pulldown circuit has no real impact on the input power consumption, but it does have the undesirable effect of actually reducing the Nixie current for the same power input.

-I think this confirms my suspicion - the active pulldown circuit is redundant with a 555 timer and can be jetisoned.
+I think this confirms my suspicion - the active pulldown circuit is redundant with a 555 timer and can be jettisoned.
 NB: it may still be relevant for other ICs used as switching controllers.

 ### RC Snubber